logjxn/ISOx/README.md

 ```

 ## NOTE
 This tool does not perform signature checking.
-Some distros, such as Debian, use GPG signatures to verify that files genuinely originated from them.
+Some distros, such as Debian and Kali, use GPG signatures to verify that files genuinely originated from them.
 This tool does NOT check for those.
 If you add additional distros to the configuration, please make sure you're using trusted, official mirrors.
-All mirrors currently built in come from Arch Linux's official worldwide mirrorlist, and Debian's are sourced directly from debian.org.
+All mirrors currently built in come from Arch Linux's official worldwide mirrorlist, Debian's are sourced directly from debian.org, and Kali's are sourced from the official Kali mirror network (cdimage.kali.org and its listed mirrors).

 ## Requirements